Why Dentists Run Late: 17 time sucks that can destroy your schedule

 One of the saddest sights in dentistry is a dentist spending their lunch break typing notes.

 Lunch should be a reset, not a punishment.
-When you burn your only long break doing admin, the afternoon always feels heavier.
+When you burn your only long break doing admin, the afternoon always feels heavy.
 I try to avoid touching the computer altogether.
-Not because I am above it, but because I understand the cost.
+Not because I consider myself above it, but because I understand the cost.

 Every minute spent typing is a minute you’re not resting, thinking, or recovering.
-Efficient dentists delegate documentation.
+On-time dentists delegate documentation.
 The nurse or AI enters the notes, and the dentist verifies at the end.

 Templates, shortcuts, and structured phrasing keep the process efficient.
 Your attention should be on dentistry, not data entry.